 Former CIA and NSA whistleblower Edward Snowden finally obtained his long-desired Russian citizenship last month.
 Originally, Snowden fled to Hong Kong upon leaking crucial information exposing the United States government of domestic and international espionage.
 Shortly after, he was granted asylum by the Russian government under the leadership of President Vladimir Putin.
 Upon being granted residency, Snowden stated that he “intended to apply for citizenship without renouncing his U.S. citizenship.”
 His wife is also applying for a Russian passport.

-When Edward Snowden exposed the U.S. government in 2013, he was found guilty of violating the Espionage Act, which states that American citizens are prohibited from obtaining any information in any form that may jeopardize the country’s national defense or interests.
+When Edward Snowden exposed the U.S. government in 2013, he was found charged with violating the Espionage Act, which states that American citizens are prohibited from obtaining any information in any form that may jeopardize the country’s national defense or interests.
 In other words, conspiracy against the United States is highly illegal, and any acts of espionage would be punished severely.

 Although the U.S. Constitution guarantees Snowden a fair and just trial, there are still critical concerns regarding the safety of Snowden if he were to return to Washington.
 Various government employees have even made statements threatening the safety of Edward Snowden.
-In contrast, other government officials, such as former President Donald Trump, have claimed they would pardon Snowden and allow him access to a fair and just trial.
+In contrast, former President Donald Trump has signaled that he would consider pardoning Snowden and allow him access to a fair and just trial.
 Even if Snowden were to receive a pardon, there would remain vital concerns regarding the whistleblower’s overall well-being, considering that the information he leaked makes him a potential target for assassination.

 When Edward Snowden leaked this information in 2013, he held a firm stance that the United States government had violated the constitutional rights of domestic citizens, and the integrity of allies abroad.
 More specifically, he believed that the United States had violated the privacy and security of millions of people by secretly collecting their internet information without their consent.
 What is worse, various homeland security branches had the ability to eavesdrop on private conversations made through cell phones and even tap into built-in webcams and phone cameras, while the public remained completely ignorant of this information.